Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Price of Composition

-where $SW$ is the social welfare of the mechanism with an arbitrary (fixed) vector of valuations. \end{definition}

-We introduce a generalization of~\cref{def:semi smoothness} which is a natural smoothness condition for composite mechanisms.
+In order to characterize the PoC of our mechanisms, we introduce a natural smoothness condition for composite mechanisms, which is a generalization of the notion of semi-smoothness by Lucier and Paes Leme~\shortcite{lucier2011gsp}.
 Let $SW^\textsc{G}$ be the social welfare of the baseline mechanism (that is, in our setting, GSP), and let $SW^\textsc{c}$ be the social welfare provided by the composite mechanism (in our case, $\beta$-Fair GSP or GSP-EFX) given an arbitrary vector or valuations.
-Then, our notion of smoothness states that social welfare gaps between the social welfare at the baseline mechanism with truthful bid vector $\vv$, and the social welfare for an arbitrary joint strategy profile $\sigma\in\Sigma$ in the composite mechanism, can be captured by the marginal increases in the individual agents' utilities when unilaterally switching to a deviation strategy profile $\sigma'=(\sigma_1',\ldots,\sigma_n')$.
-Formally, a composite mechanism \textsc{c} is $(\lambda,\mu)$-semi-smooth with respect to a baseline mechanism \textsc{g} if there exists a profile of individual bidding strategies $\sigma'=(\sigma_1',\ldots,\sigma_n')\in\bigtimes\Sigma_i$ such that, for any joint bidding strategy $\sigma\in\Sigma$, $\vv\in\V$, and $\gammav$, it holds
+Then, our notion of smoothness states that social welfare gaps between the social welfare at the baseline mechanism with truthful bid vector $\vvec$, and the social welfare for an arbitrary joint strategy profile $\sigma\in\Sigma$ in the composite mechanism, can be captured by the marginal increases in the individual agents' utilities when unilaterally switching to a deviation strategy profile $\sigma'=(\sigma_1',\ldots,\sigma_n')$.
+Formally, a composite mechanism \textsc{c} is \emph{$(\lambda,\mu)$-semi-smooth with respect to a baseline mechanism \textsc{g}} if there exists a profile of individual bidding strategies $\sigma'=(\sigma_1',\ldots,\sigma_n')\in\bigtimes\Sigma_i$ such that, for any joint strategy $\sigma\in\Sigma$, $\vvec\in\V$, and $\gammav$,

-where expectations are taken over random bits of strategies $\sigma,\sigma'$.
-In our Bayesian framework with ad types we prove the following result.
+In this setting, we make the additional assumption that bidders are conservative and, therefore, they do not overbid.
+This is in line with previous works studying the price of anarchy of auctions with conservative bidders~(see, e.g., \cite{PT10,CKS16,Feldman2013SimultaneousAA}).~\footnote{ Our bounds on PoC can be adapted with minor modifications to the case in which bidders are $\delta$-conservative~\cite{BR11}, i.e., $b_i\leq \delta v_i, \forall i$.
+In particular, all price of composition factors are multiplied by an additional $\delta$ factor.} Under this assumption, the following holds.